-An Invoice cannot be reversed if it has any Payments, Adjustments, or prior credits applied to it.
-In order to reverse or credit the invoice, all Payment and Invoice Adjustments recorded for the Invoice must first be voided.
-A Client Invoice also cannot be reversed if it is itself a Credit Invoice or it has been credited previously.
+An Invoice cannot be reversed if it has any Payments, Adjustments, or prior credits applied to it. *In order to reverse or credit the invoice, all entries attached to the invoice (payments, adjustments, credits) must first be voided.
+It also cannot be reversed if it is itself a Credit Invoice.
 A warning will appear to alert you when this happens.

 Date: This is the date that prints on the Credit Invoice, and the date that the credit will be posted to the General Ledger.
-This date will default to the current system date, but you may wish to "back date" the Credit Invoice to the original Invoice date in certain circumstances.
-As Sales Tax is recorded on a calendar-basis, it is the Credit Invoice Date, rather than the Fiscal Month, that determines which month the credit for the Sales Tax of the Credit Invoice is recorded.
+This date will default to the current date, but you may wish to "back date" the Credit Invoice to the original Invoice date in certain circumstances.

-Transaction Description (Desc.): You may optionally enter an explanation of the Credit (i.e. Merchandise Returned) for your future reference.
+Transaction Description: You may optionally enter an explanation of the Credit (i.e. Merchandise Returned) for your future reference.*

-Hide on Reports: You can use this option to prevent the Credit Invoice and the original Invoice from appearing on certain reports such as the Sales Journal.
-This is convenient if the Invoice was simply an error and you do not wish to have the erroneous transactions cluttering your reports.
+Hide on Reports: You can use this option to prevent the Credit Invoice and the original Invoice from appearing on certain reports such as the Client Accounting Inquiry and Statements.
+This is convenient if the Invoice was simply an error and you do not wish to have the erroneous transactions cluttering your reports. *